yesteph/crossplane-demo/tuesday/README.md

 ```

 On the [ArgoCD UI](http://localhost:8080), you can see all the crossplane resources.
-As the configured Application for manual `sync` operations, run `sync`.
+Because the ArgoCD Application is configured for **manual** `sync` operations, run `sync`.

-Then ArgoCD will create the crossplane resources and so the AWS components.
+At this point, ArgoCD will create the crossplane resources and so the AWS components.